Italian Cats

 • Persian cats are prone to certain health issues, including breathing difficulties due to their short noses, eye problems, and skin problems.

-• Persian cats may also be prone to certain hereditary health conditions, such as polycystic kidney disease (PKD) and hypertrophic cardiomyopathy (HCM).
+• Persian cats may be prone to certain hereditary health conditions, such as polycystic kidney disease (PKD) and hypertrophic cardiomyopathy (HCM).

 • Persian cats have long and luxurious coats that require regular grooming to prevent matting and tangling.